VisibleThread -

 Increase Request Limit

 Some of the URLs created by the application will exceed the character limit of IIS.
 To resolve this you must increase the limit.
-You can do this by clicking on "Request Filtering" of your site.
+You can do this by clicking on "Request Filtering" in your site.

 iis1.png